 “Awesome.”
 She smiled, and John was pleased to have made his wife happy, even if it was only because he had no other choice.

 John peered with some trepidation across the road at the palmist’s gaudy shop front, hoping against hope that it would be closed for off-season.
 But no, the garish, red and yellow neon sign that declared Palm’s Read, tarot, fortune’s told shone bright and illiterate through the drizzle.
-Above the flickering neon, a fading, hand painted sign declared - Gypsy Rose.
+Above the flickering neon, a fading, hand painted sign declared; Gypsy Rose.

 Really?